nehabansal1688/next-js-simple-project/readme.md

 if you want to use localstorage in next js, server dnt recognize that. you will have to use typeOf localStorage. and you can supressHydrationWarning using this attribute in tag

+# Headless CMS - content management system. - cms without UI
+it provides web api
+* Strapi - headless cms
+* it lets you create user base for authentication and you can create collection with all the fields and specify field types
+* it exposes rest api for you to access data